Tuesday, November 19, 1991

 “One”

-“U2 capped its reinvention with…One,” RV “one of the most beautiful songs U2 ever recorded.”
-RS500 It is “a fragile ballad that shines amidst a whirling soundscape of strings, guitars and Bono’s anguished voice.”
+“U2 capped its reinvention with…One,” RV “a tremulous ballad of supple keyboards and a genuine bassline.”
+CM It serves as the “centerpiece for these songs.”
+CM “In some ways, this is U2’s most important song.”
+UCR It was “one of the most beautiful songs U2 ever recorded.”
+500 It is “a fragile ballad that shines amidst a whirling soundscape of strings, guitars and Bono’s anguished voice.”
 RV “Bono wonders whether individuality also means eternal loneliness and comes down on the side of hope.”
-RS500 “In some ways, this is U2’s most important song.”
-UCR
+500

 “In such a dense musical setting, it isn’t surprising that U2 have abandoned the political for the personal on Achtung Baby, since the music, even with its inviting rhythms, is more introspective than anthemic.”
-AMG “Bono has never been as emotionally naked as he is on Achtung Baby, creating a feverish nightmare of broken hearts and desperate loneliness.”
-AMG
+AM “Bono has never been as emotionally naked as he is on Achtung Baby, creating a feverish nightmare of broken hearts and desperate loneliness.”
+AM

 “One” “started as a bitter take on Bono’s relationship with his father, twisted into a commentary on the state of the band, became a staple at weddings and now is used as an anthem to fight global poverty.”
 TL It also represented the band coming together after arguments over their new musical direction.